system-zero/system-zero/src/data/semantics/Language.md

   # SYNTAX ERROR: back_to_privacy, symbol has private scope

   # Accessing map properties is through a dot ('.'), the same way C access its
   # structures.
-The properties can be eithers strings, identifiers or expressions.

   # You can append a property or a method to a map at runtime:

   dadamap.sumfun = func (x) {
-    this.summary += x
+    dadamap.summary += x
-    return this.summary
+    return dadamap.summary
+    # note that it is not legal to use "this" here, as in this case it
+    # could be possible to access private members
   }
   println (dadamap.sumfun (10)) # => 10

   # But it is not possible to override a method.
 This it will raises an error: